 Project Jason is a 501 c 3 nonprofit organization, and was established on October 6, 2003.
 Our organization primarily focuses on case assessment, resources, and support for families of the missing.
 We are not an investigative agency, nor do we perform searches.
 We offer services we are trained to provide.
-Kelly Murphy, Mother of Missing Jason Jolkowski, handles all interactions with family members, and has over 100 hours of professional training in various aspects of missing persons, including emotional support, DNA, support tools, databases and related matters, case management, media interaction, and more.
+Kelly Murphy, Mother of Missing Jason Jolkowski, handles all interactions with family members, and has over 100 hours of professional training in various aspects of missing persons, including emotional support, understanding of DNA, support tools, databases and related matters, case management, media interaction, and more.

 All of our services are free.
 As a nonprofit organization, we depend on the generosity of the public to support us, so that we can continue this very important work.
 We ask that this support come from other members of the community, rather than the families of the missing.

 Message from the President and Founder of Project Jason

 Before June 13th, 2001, we were just an ordinary family living a peaceful, happy existence.
 My husband, Jim, and I worked outside the home, spent time with our two wonderful sons, attended Mass every Sunday, and enjoyed the company of family and friends.
 On that fateful Wednesday, our lives changed forever.
 Our family unit was brutally ripped apart when our oldest son, Jason, then age 19, disappeared without a trace from our driveway.
 His younger brother, Michael, was the last to see him dragging our trashcans up from the curb while waiting for a carpool ride to his part-time job.
 No clues about Jason’s disappearance have been found to this day, and circumstances do not point to his being a runaway.